NetizenCorp/GVM-Docker/README.md

 ## Installation Instructions

 ### AMD 64-bit Operation System Installation
-First, install required packages, docker, and docker-compose on your linux system.
+First, install the required packages, docker, and docker-compose on your Linux system.
 After installation, apply permissions to a user(s) that will use docker. ${USER} is the username of the user(s).
 ```bash
 sudo apt update
 sudo apt install -y apt-transport-https ca-certificates curl software-properties-common docker.io docker-compose
 ```
-Next, create a directory and download the docker-compose.yml file from github.
+Next, create a directory and download the docker-compose.yml file from GitHub.
 ```bash
 mkdir -p /home/$USER/gvm-docker
 cd /home/$USER/gvm-docker